 There’s a lot of cooks in the kitchen on commercial shoots.
 The director, ad agency, and clients all have their own individual ideas and they all want to see you do all of them.

 They want you to talk slower, faster, friendlier, less “smiley”, funnier, standing on one leg, and every other which way.
 Show them you’re flexible and let them see you “play.”
+Try not to over-analyze every note they give you.
+Sometimes they’re just curious to see if their idea will work.

 TIPS FOR APPEARING FLEXIBLE

 If you can master these three things, I think you’ll see more of your callbacks turn into bookings.
-If you were them, wouldn’t you hire this type of actor?
+If you were the buyers, wouldn’t you hire this type of actor?
 Doesn’t it seem like your money would be best invested in a confident, professional performer, who listens to feedback and knows how to “play”?

 That’s it for this time.
 Still have questions?
 In Part Four, I’ll answer ‘em!
 So, make sure to leave them in the comment section below or email me at firstname.lastname@example.org.